-Policy MDMLH-7: Contributions from new development are required by Measure I 2010-2040 for Major/Local Highways Projects that have development mitigation identified by a Traffic Impact Analysis, excluding any eligible freeway mainline projects.
+Policy MDMLH-7: Contributions from new development are required by Measure I 2010-2040 for Major/Local Highway Projects that have development mitigation identified by a Traffic Impact Analysis, excluding any eligible freeway mainline projects.
 Each jurisdiction in these subareas is required to submit a Traffic Impact Analysis for development projects in their community.
-The Traffic Impact Analysis must be prepared in accordance with the guidelines found in Exhibit C of the Congestion Management Plan.
+The Traffic Impact Analysis must be prepared in accordance with the guidelines found in Exhibit C of the SBCTA Congestion Management Plan.
 The Traffic Impact Analysis will determine what, if any, development mitigation is required to be collected and applied toward Major/Local Highway Projects.

-Jurisdictions may also elect to determine development mitigation requirements by sponsoring an amendment to the Nexus Study.
+Jurisdictions may also elect to determine development mitigation requirements by sponsoring an amendment to the SBCTA Nexus Study.
 The Nexus Study must be done with the agreement of all jurisdictions in the subarea.
 If this method is chosen, then the Nexus Study will list the eligible projects and the required amounts of development mitigation.
+Jurisdictions will maintain a record of borrowing between internal accounts.